 This report is based upon information furnished by KPPA, which includes benefit provisions, membership information, and financial data.
 We did not audit this data and information, but we did apply a number of tests and concluded that it was reasonable and consistent.
 GRS is not responsible for the accuracy or completeness of the information provided by KPPA.
-This report complements the GASB 74 accounting valuation report as of June 30, 2022, which was provided for plan accounting purposes, as well as the "Actuarial Valuation Report as of June 30, 2021", which was provided for plan funding purposes.
-Together, these reports should be considered as a complete report for the measurement period that ended June 30, 2022.
-Please see the GASB 74 accounting valuation report as of June 30, 2022 for additional discussion of accounting information and the actuarial valuation report for information regarding the nature of actuarial calculations, participant data, economic and demographic assumptions, and benefit provisions.
+This report complements the GASB 74 accounting valuation report as of June 30, 2023, which was provided for plan accounting purposes, as well as the "Actuarial Valuation Report as of June 30, 2022", which was provided for plan funding purposes and the "2022 Actuarial Experience Study for the Period Ending June 30, 2022", which documents the assumptions used in this report.
+Together, these reports should be considered as a complete report for the measurement period that ended June 30, 2023.
+Please see the GASB 74 accounting valuation report as of June 30, 2023 for additional discussion of accounting information and the actuarial valuation report for information regarding the nature of actuarial calculations, participant data, economic and demographic assumptions, and benefit provisions.

-Board of Trustees March 14, 2023 Page 3
+Board of Trustees March 21, 2024 Page 3